123Satyajeet123/try-rankly/DB_METRICS_ANALYSIS.md

   platforms: any[]
   topics: any[]
   personas: any[]
-  aiInsights?: any  // ✅ NEW: AI insights from backend }
+  aiInsights?: any  // ✅ AI insights from backend citationData?: any  // ✅ Citation data from backend sentimentData?: any  // ✅ Sentiment data from backend }

 class DashboardService {